OrcaTheWhale/The-ShadeNoMore-9000/README.md

 **BOM**:

+You may find the BOM here:
 The prices are high for small parts due to the prices include shipping.

 *Jumper Wires: Realistically, you SHOULD HAVE jumper wires of such short length, about 24-30 AWG.

+The Machine Screws are in a kit because the kit has all the different lengths, and nuts needed.
+Buying each part individually would only increase unnecessary costs.